-Students returning to school after an absence must get a admit slip from the office for readmittance to class.
-The admit slip must be presented to each teacher of each of the classes during the school day.
-Teachers will not admit the student to class without this slip.
-At this time, the teacher will give the student the assigned make-up work.
-The admit slip is for the students personal use.
-Students should use the admit slip as a reminder to get all make-up work completed.
-Students who have been absent should get their re-admittance slip when they arrive at school.
-They should get their slips BEFORE classes on the following morning or the noon hour.
-Failure to follow these guidelines could result in consequences.
+Students returning to school after an absence must stop by the office to get a homework sheet for re-admittance to class.
+This form will serve as their admit slip into each class they missed.
+They should pick up the form BEFORE classes on the following morning or the noon hour.
+The form must be presented to each teacher of each class during the school day.
+Teachers will not admit the student to class without this form.
+The teacher will use the form to give the students their assigned make-up work.
+Students should use the form as a reminder to get all make-up work completed.